-An individual who files an FD Statement or any Amendment requested by the Committee to an FD Statement or PTR more than 30 days after the later of (1) the date the report or amendment is required to be filed, or (2) the last day of any filing extension period that has been granted, must pay a late filing fee of \$200.
-For late PTRs, the following late fee policy applies.
+An individual who files an FD Statement, or any Amendment requested by the Committee to an FD Statement, more than 30 days after the later of (1) the date the report or amendment is required to be filed, or (2) the last day of any filing extension period that has been granted, must pay a late filing fee of \$200.
+Please note that while a late filing fee will not be assessed until the 31st day after the original due date or extension deadline, the report is still considered late.